hbsmith/BioXP/LOG.md

 - cleaned up code in the bioxp repository.
 Everything should be ready to write the actual network expansion algorithm at this point.
 - No files are saved in a "network" or "graph" format, but I have all the relationship data in the various json files.

+### 9-27-2018 Thursday

+- For individual organisms, I need to write a function which:
+  -  parses the individual organisms enzymes
+  -  maps them to reactions
+  -  calls the main `reaction_edges.json` to find substrates/products of these reactions to include in scope and build inputs to the network expansion algorithm (e.g. the Reactant and Product matrices).
+Other inputs include seed compounds, master target compounds, and intersection of current scope with master target compounds to find organismal specific target compounds.
+  -  When I loop through the algorithm, I will store the single step compounds, reactions, maps added, and the running total of them.
+-  Need to update my pages outline with info from the two most recent papers I read, and the papers I skimmed today about algorithms for finding all minimal seed sets for specific target compounds for organisms.